Futuristic Firearms and combat

 - Autofire (Salvoes).
 The weapon can fire Burst Fire or Suppressive Fire salvoes.
 Firing a single salvo is an attack action and by spending a bonus action multiple salvoes up to the value of the weapon’s Autofire property can be fired in a single attack.
-Switching a weapon between single and autofire mode takes a bonus action.
-All Autofire weapons are also considered Rapid-fire weapons, unless otherwise noted in the weapon’s properties.
+Switching a weapon between single shot and autofire mode takes a bonus action.
+All Autofire weapons are also considered Rapid-fire weapons, when set on single shot mode, unless otherwise noted in the weapon’s properties.

 - Burn.
 On a critical hit the target is set on fire and takes 1d4 fire damage at the start of each of its turns.
 The damage can be ended by using an action to make a DC 10 Dexterity check to extinquish the flames.